 The key ingredients that you will find in this eye cream are as follows:

-- Kiwi Fruit Seed Oil – this oil contains around 60% of Alpha Linolenic Acid (ALA) or Omega 3 as well as being a rich source of Vitamin C and Vitamin E. Helps maintain skin moisture and repairs damaged tissue.
+- Kiwi Fruit Seed Oil – this oil contains around 60% of Alpha-Linolenic Acid (ALA) or Omega 3 as well as is a rich source of Vitamin C and Vitamin E. Helps maintain skin moisture and repairs damaged tissue.

 - Carrot Seed Oil – steam-distilled carrot seeds produce a golden orange oil which is rich in Vitamins C and E. Serves to improve skin tone and complexion and awaken tired, dull skin.

 - Avocado Oil – hydrates the skin and helps to increase collagen production.